11 Things It Can Mean If Your Teeth Fall Out In Your Dreams

 7. You Got In Trouble At The Dentist's Office

-Dentists are notorious for shaming their patients into flossing more often.
-If yours recently made you feel bad about your dental health, Betancourt tells me the shame might show up in your dream.
+Dentists are notorious for shaming their patients into flossing more often, or being stern about brushing more regularly.
+That is their job, after all.
+But if yours recently made you feel bad about your dental health, Betancourt says the shame might show up in your dream.
 (Yes, sometimes dreams can be that literal.)

 8. You Have A Big Decision Coming Up

 Dreams about teeth falling out can also symbolize an impending major life decision.
-"So, to have them fall out relates to letting go of or addressing the obstacles to being decisive," spiritual empath and author Tracee Dunblazier tells Bustle.
-"One can look to the current conflict or struggles in waking life to see where making a decision is beneficial."
+"So, to have them fall out relates to letting go of or addressing the obstacles to being decisive," Dunblazier says.
+"You can look to the current conflict or struggles in waking life to see where making a decision is beneficial."

-9. You Need To Eat A Healthier Diet
+9. You Need To Eat More Nutrition-Packed Food

-Here's another literal one for you.
-"Traditionally, it was thought that dreaming that you did not have teeth [represented] malnutrition or poor diet," noted DreamMoods.com.
-If you aren't healthy in your waking life, it makes sense that your body may try to signal you with sickly dreams whilst you sleep.
+"Traditionally, it was thought that dreaming that you did not have teeth [represented] malnutrition or [not eating nutrient-rich foods]," DreamMoods noted.
+So if you aren't eating multiple different foods, it makes sense why your body may try to alert you with sickly dreams whilst you sleep.

 10. You're Having Trouble Sharing Your Thoughts